 Dancing has been a part of my life since childhood.
 First in the kitchen then the studio, theatres, and nightclubs, it has been a constant essential part of my development.

 In my choreographic career, I have developed transdisciplinary performances where physicality, imagination, and intellectual concepts converge with socio-political content.
 I continue to support discussions about the empowerment of marginalized people and inclusion, in my work and the world at large.

 I am committed to opening space for Queer notions of gender and sexuality that exist outside of the status quo and have been throughout my career.
 In my body of work, I have also explored relationships between violence and grace in gay culture, the individual and the cosmos, and kindness and the body.

-In my choreographic practice, I work with fundamental principles and structures of the body to create sustainable movement situations and support physical empowerment of the performers.
+In my choreographic and teaching practices, I work with fundamental principles and structures of the body to create empowering movement situations and support the physical and intellectual strength of the dancer.

-As I have continued to integrate digital technologies into my work over the years my objective has been to re-humanizing bodies as they are framed by technology.
-In my emergent practice as a writer/director/editor in the video projects I use video as tools to tell stories that represent peoples’ lived experiences in surrealistic ways, often with humor.
+As I have continued to integrate digital technologies into my work over the years my objective has been to resist fetishizing them but to view them as tools for human expression.
+In my practice as a video artist, I use this medium as a way to represent lived experiences in surrealistic ways, often with humour and movement.

 With a foundation in contemporary dance practices, nightclub dances, and ballet, my practice is also informed by my studies of Central African dance technique at Nyata Nyata school of dance (2011-2019), and my academic research associated with the Graduate Diploma program in Communication Studies at Concordia University (2017-2018).